rjwthree/Tail_Simulations/README.md

 ### Terms and acronyms

+Levene's test - A test of homogeneity of variance, the median-based variant of which is highly robust (and also known as the Brown-Forsythe test).

 Variance Ratio (VR) - The ratio of variance in one group to variance in another group.
-The square root of this is the standard deviation ratio.
+Its square root is the standard deviation ratio.

-Tail Proportion Ratio (TPR) - A relational measure of density in a specified range, which compares the proportions of two distributions above or below a given cut-point in the form of a ratio.
+Tail Proportion Ratio (TPR) - A relational measure of density in a specified range which compares the proportions of two distributions above or below a given cut-point in the form of a ratio.
+The range is defined by the combined distribution (e.g., the cut-point is the 90th percentile and the tail's range is all data above the 90th percentile).

-Levene's test - A test of homogeneity of variance, the median-based variant of which is highly robust (and also known as the Brown-Forsythe test).

 Real VR / Real TPR - The expected value of an observed VR/TPR when sampling from a given pair of distributions.